 Matt Heath and his partner in comedic crime Chris Stapp attracted attention with their rough and tumble 2001 series Back of the Y Masterpiece Television.
-The show sold to MTV UK, and spawned band Deja Voodoo.
+The show's mixture of parody and savagery sold to MTV in the United Kingdom, and spawned band Deja Voodoo.
 The pair took their stunts and slapstick mayhem to the big screen with 2007 movie The Devil Dared Me To.
-Heath is also a Radio Hauraki DJ, who runs company Vinewood Motion Graphics alongside fellow Back of the Y survivor Phil Brough.
+Heath is also a Radio Hauraki DJ and comical sports commentator, who runs company Vinewood Motion Graphics alongside fellow Back of the Y survivor Phil Brough.

 Like a pair of bogan Peter Pans, Matt Heath and Chris Stapp live every boy's fantasy, making the kind of TV that gets its giggles from downright disgusting toilet humour, as many explosions as possible and stunts that always go horribly wrong.
-'The devil in them', 9 October 2007 Sunday Star-Times interview
+Sunday Star-Times story on Back of the Y, 9 October 2007

 Funny As traces the history of New Zealand comedy through archive footage, and extensive interviews with local comedy talent.
 Debuting on TVNZ 1 in July 2019, the five-part series explores how Kiwis "have used comedy to navigate decades of profound cultural change".
 Funny As touches on everything from live and musical comedy, to pioneers of Kiwi screen humour (e.g. Fred Dagg, Lynn of Tawa) and the hit exports of later years (Flight of the Conchords, Rose Matafeo).
 The series was made by production/creative agency Augusto, and produced by comedy veteran Paul Horan.